 Effective power to govern

-Oman’s Basic Law guarantees the right to assemble “in the manner prescribed by the Law” (Article 39) and to establish associations “on national foundations […] in accordance with the conditions and circumstances prescribed by the law,” as long as their activities are not “hostile to social order” (Article 40).
-In practice, though, associations’ scope for activity remains severely restricted and individuals exercising basic rights to assembly continue to face suppression.
-All proposed organizations and their by-laws must obtain approval from the Ministry of Social Development.
-Political associations are banned, and independent civil society associations, including independent workers’ unions and human rights organizations, are not allowed to operate.
+Oman’s Basic Law guarantees the right to assemble “within the limits of the law” (Article 39) and to establish associations “on national foundations […] in accordance with the conditions and circumstances prescribed by the law,” as long as their activities are not “hostile to social order” (Article 40).
+In practice, though, the scope of activity for associations remains severely restricted and individuals exercising basic rights to assembly continue to face suppression.

 Association / assembly rights